MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-restrict-public-access.md

 ![Disable public access.](media/security-network-restrict-access/restrict-public-access.png)

-Additionally the user is able to whitelist a set of IP address ranges which are allowed to access the public endpoint of an Azure Data explorer cluster.
+Additionally, the user is able to define a list of IP address ranges which are allowed to access the public endpoint of a cluster.

 ## Next steps